k-nut/website/speaking.md

     language: EN
     source: https://github.com/k-nut/counter-reimplemented
     description: >
       This was my first go at live coding.
 I introduced the attendees to Python's `Counter` module - specifically to the fact that one is able to run `+=` on any key, even if it was not previously initialized.
-I then wrote a test suite and the corresponding code to reimplment this feature using Python's `__getitem__` and `__setitem__` magic methods.
-The resulting code is diferent to the original Python source but still a good introduction into the topic I think.
+I then wrote a test suite and the corresponding code to reimplement this feature using Python's `__getitem__` and `__setitem__` magic methods.
+The resulting code is different to the original Python source but I think it is still a good introduction into the topic.
   - title: Make Github Great Again
     date: 2016-09-27
     venue: Hack and Tell Berlin